okryvyts/lifetimes-book/src/lifetime_subtyping.md

 We're given `'a: 'b` and we have 2 references: `ref_a` belonging to the region `'a` and `ref_b` belonging to the region `'b`.
 `'a: 'b` implies `'a ~> 'b` allowing us to assign `ref_b` to `ref_a`.
 By doing that we're sort of moving a reference from a longer `'a` region into a shorter `'b` region and this allows us to do some stuff with it on a behalf of the `'b` region.
 However, assigning `ref_a` to `ref_b` results in a compile error.
-It requires a `'b: 'a` precondition to cast `'b` ref into `'a` ref, but we only have a `'a: 'b` precondition.
+It requires a `'b: 'a` relationship to cast `'b` ref into `'a` ref, but we only have a `'a: 'b` relationship.

 In the previous chapter we used a visual approach to show how the borrow checker infers regions.
 In reality it doesn't work like that.
-All it does is it assumes a new region for every line of code, and then it infers `outlives` relationships for these regions, and then executes validations based on this information.
+All it does is it assumes a new region for every line of code, infers `outlives` relationships for those regions, and then executes validations based on this information.
 When the borrow checker encounters a function call it doesn't try to be smart and infer anything, it just reads regions and relationships between them directly from the function signature and assigns references to those regions.
 That means when we're annotating our signatures with lifetimes we're doing the great part of the borrow checker's work manually.
 To get a brief